1964 Famagusta incident: 11 May

 On May 11, 1964, in Famagusta, 2 Greek Cypriot officers and a policeman were killed by Turkish Cypriot separatists.
-One of the victims were Kostakis Pandelidis, son of Nicosia Police Chief.
+One of the victims were Kostakis Pandelidis, son of the Nicosia Police Chief.

 12 May

 Following the murder, Greek Cypriot security forces who were ordered to "Kill 10 Turks for each slain Greek" entered the town to investigate the murder.
-17 Turks that aren't related to murder were abducted the same day and executed by a firing squad in Famagusta.
+17 Turks that weren't related to the murder were abducted the same day, and was executed by a firing squad in Famagusta.

 13 May

 A massacre of Turks in British bases of Akrotiri and Dhekelia occurred 2 days after the murder.
 11 Turks working in the area were killed.
 Their remains were found in 2006.
-Perperators of the massacres were Greek Cypriot police and colleagues of victims.
+Perpetrators of the massacres were identified as Greek Cypriot police and colleagues of the victims.